ihmeuw/vivarium_research/docs/source/models/cause.rst

 	- Members of the at-risk population die and are no longer susceptible
 	- Individuals are born or age into the at-risk population and become susceptible
 	- Individuals with the condition recover from the condition and re-enter the at-risk population as susceptible (in the case of conditions with remission)

+Because the denominator for cumulative incidence is person-time in the at-risk population, it can be used to represent the probability of a new case of a condition occuring in an individual without the condition in a given time frame.
+Therefore, it can be used to represent the probability that a simulant will transition from a susceptible to infected cause model state in a given timestep.

+	For instance, as reported by the GBD, the global incidence of injuries in 2017 was approximately 6,800 cases per 100,000 person-years, or 0.068 cases per person-year.

+	Consider a cause model with a susceptible (not injured) state and an infected (injured) state with a simulation timestep of 1 year.
+In this case, the probability that a simulant will transition from the susceptible to infected state within a single timestep (i.e. the transition probability) would be represented as 0.068.

+	Notably, in order to represent the transition probability for a single simulant within a single timestep, the cumulative incidence value needs to be scaled so that the person-time denominator is equal to the simulation timestep.
+Therefore, if the timestep of the cause model considered above were six months instead of one year, the transition probability would be 0.34 (0.34 casese per 0.5 person-years).

+There are several key assumptions and limitations of this approach, disscussed below.

+	to-do: add assumptions and limitations

 Remission Rates
 ^^^^^^^^^^^^^^^